Agents want flexible schemas

 The NoSQL comeback nobody saw coming

-My friend Matt Holden likes to say that LLMs are fuzzy compilers.
+My friend Matt Holden says that LLMs are fuzzy compilers.
 I like this analogy.
 It points toward the profound shift that is happening in software.

 The thing about computers is that they can do anything you wish, so long as you specify your wish in exacting detail.
 However, LLMs relieve this constraint.
-An LLM can extrapolate what you mean (more or less) from just a few words.
-So computers can do vibes now.
-And it seems that once you create an AI that is smart enough to interpret natural language, you incidentally create an AI that is smart enough to solve a wide range of other problems.
+An LLM can extrapolate what you mean (more or less) from just a few words, so computers can do vibes now.
+And it seems that once you create an AI smart enough to interpret natural language, you incidentally have an AI that is smart enough to solve a wide range of other problems, too.
 Throw an LLM at a new domain, and it will usually find some way to make itself useful.

 However, a problem arises at the boundary layer between these two paradigms of code and vibes.
 It’s an impedance mismatch that is most obvious at the data layer: